roblanf/MixtureModelHMM/Readme.md

 save_file((hmm_result = hmm_result, output_filename = "hmm_report.txt"))
 ```

+## Google Colab notebook

+If you have your files, and just want the answer without using R, you can use the google colab notebook here:

 ## Worked example

 Let's start with an alignment of x species and 10,000 sites.
 You can download the alignment at [this link]()